rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_linking_execution.md

 ```

 Internally, this will create a `VoidDestination` when linking the components, but you don't have to deal with anymore.
-At the end, only records where the Value column is greate 0 will be written into the destination.
+At the end, only records where the Value column is greater 0 will be written into the destination.

 ## Synchronous Execution

-The easiest way to execute a dataflow is synchrounous.
+The easiest way to execute a dataflow is synchronous.
 That means that execution of your program is paused
 until all data was read from sources and written into all destinations.
 Using the synchronous execution also makes
-debugging a lot easier, as you don't have to deal with async programming and the specialities of exception
+debugging a lot easier, as you don't have to deal with async programming and the specialties of exception
 handling with tasks.

-Please note: In the background, the Dataflow is always executed asynchrounous!
+Please note: In the background, the dataflow is always executed asynchronous!
 The underlying dataflow engine
 is based on `Microsoft.TPL.Dataflow`.
-ETLBox will wrap this behaviour into synchronous methods.
+ETLBox will wrap this behavior into synchronous methods.

 ### Example sync execution